-By Dr. Jan Krasoń
+ANALYTICAL CHALLENGE by Dr. Jan Krasoń

-From the beginning of our endeavor we were aware of the past research and exploration efforts for sediment-hosted precious metal deposits, particularly in the US.
-We suspected that in the black shales gold and PGM may be accumulated in a form of sub-micron size particles, which may form microclusters.
+From the beginning of our endeavor we were aware of the past research and exploration efforts for sediment-hosted precious metal deposits, particularly in the USA.
+We suspected that in the black shales gold and platinum group metals (PGM) may be accumulated in a form of sub-micron size particles, which may form microclusters.

-- Microclusters may be associated with sulfides, oxides, iron silicates, clays, organic matter and evaporitic salts. - Complex clusters have been proposed to explain the positive correlation between precious metals and base metals found in the perfect crystal structure of same sulfides (Novogradova, M. i., 1994). - Particularly gold and PGM particles larger than 0.01 μm have metallic properties unless under the influence of interfere in elements contained in many iron-bearing rocks and minerals. - Many occurrences of microfine, particularly gold in the sediment-hosted ores have been observed worldwide.
-Gold particles tend to very in shape from rounded to octahedral crystals and dendrites, platelets or irregular forms with an increase in size. - Per analogy of the potential hosting rocks, that we have already sampled, particularly of clays and black shales, especially clays like bentonite; we anticipate micron and colloidal gold and PGM. - We have also found that the standard fire assays yield blanks, and wet chemical extraction yield only trace of gold on the untreated sample material. - Although it is known that the presence of arsenic and antimony form spies compounds during the oxidation part of standard assay, precious metals are absorbed into said compounds and lost in the slag, thus the fire assays of clay and shales usually indicate the samples are barren. - Routine atomic absorption tests also fail to indicate the presence of gold and PGE, because their complexity by organic compounds not dissolved by acid solutions. - Assays of carbon-rich and bituminous black shales are also difficult because of the organometallic metal sources.
+- Microclusters may be associated with sulfides, oxides, iron silicates, clays, organic matter and evaporitic salts. - Complex clusters have been proposed to explain the positive correlation between precious metals and base metals found in the perfect crystal structure of same sulfides (Novogradova, M. i., 1994). - Particularly, gold and PGM particles larger than 0.01 μm have metallic properties unless they are under the influence and interference from elements contained in many iron-bearing rocks and minerals. - Many occurrences of microfine, particularly gold in the sediment-hosted ores have been observed worldwide.
+Gold particles tend to very in shape from rounded to octahedral crystals and dendrites, platelets or irregular forms with an increase in size. - Per analogy of the potential hosting rocks, that we have already sampled, particularly of clays and black shales, especially clays like bentonite we anticipate a micron and colloidal gold and PGM. - We have also found that the standard fire assays yield blanks, and wet chemical extraction yield only trace of gold on the untreated sample material. - Although it is known that the presence of arsenic and antimony form spies compounds during the oxidation part of standard assay, precious metals are absorbed into said compounds and lost in the slag.
+Therefore, the fire assays of clay and shales usually indicate the samples are barren. - Routine atomic absorption tests also fail to indicate the presence of gold and PGE, because of their complexity by organic compounds which are not dissolved by acid solutions. - Assays of carbon-rich and bituminous black shales are also difficult because of the organometallic metal sources.
 Therefore, values can easily be overlooked.